NuGet/docs.microsoft.com-nuget/docs/reference/nuget-config-file.md

 ### packageSourceCredentials

 Stores usernames and passwords for sources, typically specified with the `-username` and `-password` switches with `nuget sources`.
 Passwords are encrypted by default unless the `-storepasswordincleartext` option is also used.
-Optionally, valida authentication types can be specified with the `-validauthenticationtypes` switch.
+Optionally, valid authentication types can be specified with the `-validauthenticationtypes` switch.

 | Key | Value |
 | --- | --- |